 - a competitive annual call for research grant applications.
 Normally, grants will be available for project grants of two to three years duration as well as proof-of-principle grants of up to one year and support for 4-year PhD studentships.
 However, the types of award being offered may change depending upon the priorities and available budget of the charity.
-More information can be found on the Apply now page.

 - alternative funding approaches to support research for a number of the very rare conditions (fewer than 500 patients in the UK), which may include establishing international research partnerships – please contact us if you wish to discuss an approach for a very rare condition.